lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 ## CMS KEMRecipientInfo Processing Summary {#sec-intro-kemri}

+Processing ML-KEM with KEMRecipientInfo follows the same steps as Section 2 of {{!I-D.ietf-lamps-cms-kemri}}.

 To support the ML-KEM algorithm, the CMS originator MUST implement Encapsulate().

 Given a content-encryption key CEK, the ML-KEM Algorithm processing by the originator to produce the values that are carried in the CMS KEMRecipientInfo can be summarized as: